emre-vurgun/Dsa210/README.md

-# ANALYSIS OF EV SALES IN THE US
+# Analysis of EV Sales in the US

 ## Data Sources
 This project integrates multiple heterogeneous datasets covering **2010–2026**, aligned temporally into a monthly format: